tymyrddin/blue/source/docs/active/design/concealed.md

 # Staying hidden in plain sight

-Concealing honeypots isn’t about perfect mimicry—it’s about being just realistic enough to waste an attacker’s time while you gather intel.
+Concealing honeypots is not about perfect mimicry.
+It is about being just realistic enough to waste an attacker’s time while you gather intel.

-*If your honeypot gets detected, you’re not trapping attackers—you’re just hosting free hacking lessons.*
+*If your honeypot gets detected, you are not trapping attackers.
+You are hosting free hacking lessons.*

 ## Automatic redeployment: The digital whack-a-mole

-Low-interaction honeypots are like cheap stage props—convincing at a glance, but fragile under scrutiny.
+Low-interaction honeypots are like cheap stage props, convincing at a glance, but fragile under scrutiny.
 Instead of overengineering them to resist detection, automatically redeploy them when compromised:

 How it works: